Arquisoft/participants_i2b/README.md

 # MongoDB
 This project uses MongoDB as the database.
 You can check how to use it on
  - [MongoDB install](https://github.com/Arquisoft/participants_i2b/wiki/MongoDB)

+# Jasypth
+This project uses Jasypt to encrypt the passwords.
+You don't need to download it, but you can check it at: http://www.jasypt.org/

 ## REST requests
 In order to use the user credentials to obtain your data, you can send a POST request to http://localhost:8080/user.
 The